Accreditations and Licensing

 - National Laser Institute was a pioneer in the industry offering the required training by the State of Arizona in 2004, the first year that they required laser training.

 - The Arizona Board for Private Post Secondary Education licenses National Laser Institute as a vocational training program in the state of Arizona.

-- National Laser Institute is approved as a career school by the Texas Workforce Commission, and is authorized as an agency approved laser hair removal training course by the Texas Department of State Health Services.
+- National Laser Institute is approved as a career school by the Texas Workforce Commission and is authorized as an agency approved laser hair removal training course by the Texas Department of State Health Services.

-Many of our prospective students ask us: “Can I do laser if I don’t have a degree or aesthetician license?”
+Many of our prospective students ask us: “Can I do laser if I don’t have a degree or an aesthetician license?”
 After completing a National Laser Institute training course, you will be certified to perform laser and medical aesthetic procedures.

 The industry, however, is regulated on a state-by-state basis.
 In most states, after completing our National Laser Institute training, anyone is qualified to work in a supervised setting.
 Most states allow anyone with National Laser Institute’s training to perform laser procedures in a qualified med spa or laser center.
 Please contact us if you have a question about your state.

-If you have specific questions about the state you live in, please call us at 1-800-982-6817 or simply fill out the form to your right.
+If you have specific questions about the state you live in, please call us at 1-480-290-7399 or simply fill out the form to your right.
 We will be happy to answer your questions.